michelegarry/MGarryIT1025/Lab5A/readme.md

 # Executive Summary
-Explain the goal for this lab
+The goal for this lab is to get a better idea of the elements of encrypting data and

 # Cybersecurity and Encryption